Trade Show Exhibit Display:

 • How will you transport your exhibit to each show?
 Will you require a company that specializes in trade show freight services or will you be shipping and storing the exhibit yourself?

-Types of Trade Show Exhibit Displays
+Types of Exhibit Displays

 Whether you decide to have a custom exhibit produced, or adapt a used or rental unit, the type of trade show display you need will be based on the nature of shows you attend and what you want to accomplish at each one.